HiroLiang/goat-server/README.md

 ---

-Goat-Chat is a personal practice project of Tauri desktop application with Ollama agent.
+Goat-Chat is a personal practice project of a Tauri desktop application with the Ollama agent.
 I use GoLang to be its server side.

 ## Planing